-Applicants for Empowerment grants will be assessed with the following criteria:
+In addition to organisational assessment criteria of applicants, Empowerment grants will be assessed with the following criteria:

 - 1. Governance and Integrity - The applicant has a clear purpose and acts on decisions collectively. - The degree to which the leadership is respected by the target group. - 2.
 Financial Management: - The quality of financial and administrative management is adequate to safeguard payments and purchases.